-- implementation of the Patient Safety Incident Response Framework (PSIRF) in Autumn 2023 across all NHS Providers to provide effective systems and processes for responding to patient safety incidents. - establishment of a Citizen and Insight Group to provide insight and feedback from a range of sources to support improvements to the quality of commissioned services.
-Initially it has only included information captured by the ICB (via PALs and Complaints data) but the ambition is to expand this during 2024-25 to incorporate information from other sources such as Healthwatch and the Voluntary, Community, Faith and Social Enterprise Sector. - establishment of the system oversight framework process to support organisations to improve their oversight rating by jointly assessing the quality improvement work undertaken and ensuring its positive impact for both staff and service users. - the System Quality Group (SQG) has led a quality improvement on maintaining the safety of people experiencing long A&E waits.
+- implementation of the Patient Safety Incident Response Framework (PSIRF) in Autumn 2023 across all NHS Providers to provide effective systems and processes for responding to patient safety incidents. - establishment of a Citizen and Insight Group to provide insight and feedback from a range of sources (Healthwatch, complaints, PALs, Voluntary Faith and third Sector) to support improvements to the quality of commissioned services. - establishment of the system oversight framework process to support organisations to improve their oversight rating by jointly assessing the quality improvement work undertaken and ensuring its positive impact for both staff and service users. - the System Quality Group (SQG) has led a quality improvement on maintaining the safety of people experiencing long A&E waits.
 This has been adopted across Cheshire and Merseyside and is due to be replicated across the North West. - transformation work within the All Age Continuing Care (AACC) programme including a review of the Target Operating Model and alignment of policies and procedures.
-These changes will be implemented from 1st April 2024 and will help to reduce unwarranted variation across Cheshire and Merseyside, ensure compliance with the NHS National Framework and improve quality of care and reduce costs. - development of a Cheshire and Merseyside Quality schedule for the 2024-25 contracting round to ensure consistency in approach with all NHS commissioned services. - organising a cross-system Never Event Summit, facilitated by AQUA, is planned for May 24 to facilitate system-wide learning and sharing of best practice.
+These changes will be implemented from 1st April 2024 and will help to reduce unwarranted variation across Cheshire and Merseyside, ensure compliance with the NHS National Framework and improve quality of care and reduce costs. - development of a Cheshire and Merseyside Quality schedule for the 2024-25 contracting round to ensure consistency in approach with all NHS commissioned services.

+organising a cross-system Never Event Summit, facilitated by AQUA, is planned for May 24 to facilitate system-wide learning and sharing of best practice.